zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

 <br>

-### Exercise 3 - Section 2 – Create Master-Detail Application
+### Exercise 5 - Section 2 – Create Master Detail Application

 In this section you will create a set of screens to represent product orders.
 Here’s what the data model looks like.